Skip to main content

 Corn snake

 Corn snakes are ideal for new pet owners, thanks to their docile and friendly nature.
-These snakes grow to be large enough to be handled regularly, even by kids, but because they don’t grow over 6 feet long, they won’t overwhelm new snake owners.
+These snakes grow to be large enough to be handled regularly, even by kids, but because they don’t get over 6 feet long, they won’t overwhelm new snake owners.
 Their gorgeous colors and availability at most pet shops make them popular, too.

 Corn snakes are also relatively easy to care for.
 Smaller snakes do well in a 20-gallon aquarium, and they can live into their 20s.
 These snakes don’t require any special lighting, and their diet consists mainly of mice.